54 1/2 E. San Francisco St. #7

 August 4 - September 29, 2018

 In Niomi Fawn’s professional life, anywhere and everywhere could be an art venue.
 They’re the owner of Curate Santa Fe, a company that injects challenging artwork into quotidian spaces across town.
 In a new solo exhibition at Strangers Collective’s NO LAND art space, Fawn shifts focus from the public sphere to the most intimate context.
 Wild Home, a rare display of the curator and artist’s own work, explores genderqueer identity, domesticity, and a return to a primordial, non-binary state of knowing and being.
 “It’s a jungle in there,” they say.
 The exhibition debuts at NO LAND on Saturday, August 4 from 6 to 9 pm.
-Fawn will host an event series over the course of the show, with a special event (additional details TBA) on September 1, 7 pm, and a closing reception on September 29, 6-9 pm.
+Fawn will host an event series over the course of the show, with an evening of performances by Jessie Deluxe and Niomi Fawn on September 1, 7 pm, and an artist talk on Wednesday, September 26 at 6:30 pm.
+Fawn will appear at a closing reception on September 29, 6 to 9 pm.

 “Niomi is a force on Santa Fe’s art scene.
 They’re truly ubiquitous,” says NO LAND co-director Jordan Eddy.
 Fawn spearheads the curatorial programs of Iconik Coffee Roasters and ART.i.factory Gallery, and has organized major exhibitions in spots like Santa Fe Community College and Freeform Art Space.
 They’ve even unleashed a show on the streets of Santa Fe consisting of sculptural bike hitches by local artists.
 “When the idea for this solo show came up, our whole dynamic shifted into these private moments,” Eddy says.
 “We mostly planned the show on Niomi’s front porch—in this zone between home and nature—which really connects with how they’re going to transform NO LAND.”